SparebankenVest/akv2k8s-website/source/content/reference/azure-key-vault-secret.md

 | `certificate` | Azure Key Vault Certificate - A TLS certificate with just the public key or both public and private key if exportable |
 | `key`         | Azure Key Vault Key - A RSA or EC key used for signing |
 | `multi-key-value-secret`  | A special kind of Azure Key Vault Secret only understood by the Controller and the Env Injector.
 For cases where a secret contains `json` or `yaml` key/value items that will be directly exported as key/value items in the Kubernetes secret, or access with queries in the Evn Injector.
 When `multi-key-value-secret` type is used, the `contentType` property MUST also be set to either `application/x-json` or `application/x-yaml`. |

+## Azure Identity

+`spec.vault.azureIdentity.name` can be set when a specific Azure user-assigned managed identity should be used for a single `AzureKeyVaultSecret` object.
+If omitted, akv2k8s uses the identity configured for the Controller or Env-Injector.

 ## Chain Order